Downy woodpecker

 The downy woodpecker (Dryobates pubescens) is a species of woodpecker, the smallest in North America.
 Length ranges from 14 to 18 cm.
 Downy woodpeckers primarily live in forested areas throughout the United States and Canada, with the exception of deserts in the southwest and the northern tundra.
 The bird nests in tree cavities and feeds primarily on insects, although it supplements its diet with seeds and berries.
 The downy woodpecker is very similar in appearance to the hairy woodpecker, although they are not closely related.

 Taxonomy

 The downy woodpecker was described and illustrated with a hand-coloured plate by the English naturalist Mark Catesby in his The Natural History of Carolina, Florida and the Bahama Islands, which was published between 1729 and 1732.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he included the downy woodpecker, coined the binomial name Picus pubescens and cited Catesby's book.
 The specific epithet pubescens is the Latin for "pubescent" or "downy".
 Linnaeus specified the type locality as America septentrionali (North America) but the locality is now restricted to South Carolina.
-The downy woodpecker was usually placed in either Dendrocopos or Picoides, but a molecular phylogenetic study published in 2015 found that these genera did not form monophyletic groups.
-In the revised generic classification, the downy woodpecker was placed with four other species in the resurrected genus Dryobates, that had been erected in 1826 by the German naturalist Friedrich Boie with the downy woodpecker as the type species.
-Within the genus, the downy woodpecker is sister to a clade containing Nuttall's woodpecker (Dryobates nuttalli) and the ladder-backed woodpecker (Dryobates scalaris).